Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

   * `restrict_duplicates` can be set to **false** to catch unlimited number of duplicates.
 If **true**, use `max_duplicates` to control the number of duplicates you can catch.
   * `blacklists` and `whitelists` can be filled with the channel IDs to choose where the selfbot should work.
 You can use the `toggle_mode` command to choose which mode it should run in.
   * `blacklist_guilds` and `whitelist_guilds` can be filled with the guild IDs to filter entire guilds.
 You can use the `toggle_guildmode` command to choose which mode it should run in.
     > Always keep the default value in the list.
-It is the ID for Official PokeCord Server.
+It is the ID for Official Poketwo Server.
   * `avoid` can be filled with all the Pokemon that shouldn't be caught automatically.
   * `autolog` can be used to choose whether the `p!pokemon --name FreshlyCaughtPokemon` should be used immediately after catching a new Pokemon.
 To be stealthy, use `false`.
   * `update_checker` can be set to `false` if you don't wanna bother checking for new updates.